Connect with us

 Source: CPF

-Some might argue that investing in stocks or placing it in other investments could potentially give your better returns, but you should remember that with your retirement just a few years away, you may not have the time to ride out market volatility.
-Needing access to monies and selling off your investments during a market downturn would be a shame.
+Some might argue that investing in stocks or placing it in other investments could potentially give you better returns, but you should remember that with your retirement just a few years away, you may not have the time to ride out market volatility.
+Needing access to cash for your monthly expenses and selling off your investments during a market downturn would be a shame.

 Read Also: CPFIS: 5 Reasons Why You Should Not Rush To Invest Your CPF Monies